(Disclosure: Some of the links below may be affiliate links)

 Investart offers the same services as a Robo-Advisor.
 Indeed, with the Grow and Accumulate strategies, your portfolio will be adapted based on their financial models.
 So, we can compare Investart with other Robo-Advisors.

-The other disadvantage would be about the young age of the company compared to most-established services.
-But since they are well regulated, I do not think this is a big issue.
+The other disadvantage would be the young age of the company compared to most-established services.
+But since they are well-regulated, I do not think this is a big issue.

 Overall, investart is much cheaper than other Swiss Robo-Advisors.
 As such, it has a major advantage.
 So, if you are looking for an affordable Robo-Advisor with a good investment portfolio, it is a good choice.